yuxi-liu-wired/cyc-archive/other_files/Douglas Lenat.md

   collapsed:: true
 	- "we now agree that the details of such unstated heuristics should have been given in the thesis."
 But he discounts most of the criticism as "minor organizational matters or implementation details."
 - ✅Computer software for intelligent systems (1984) [@lenatComputerSoftwareIntelligent1984]
-  collapsed:: true
 	- Applying "coalesce" to Traveller, EURISKO developed a novel strategy: it directed a disabled ship to fire on and sink itself.
 Because the game's stylized rules defined overall fleet agility in terms of the slowest vessel, this was a reasonable method of in creasing the fleet's power.
-	- In working on the design of integrated circuits, for example, EURISKO stumbled on the fact that symmetry is a desirable property for such chips, although it did not understand why; when it was later in structed to design fleets for the Traveller game, EURISKO decided to make them symmetrical and justified its decision by referring to its earlier experience in de signing circuits.
+	- In working on the design of integrated circuits, for example, EURISKO stumbled on the fact that symmetry is a desirable property for such chips, although it did not understand why; when it was later instructed to design fleets for the Traveller game, EURISKO decided to make them symmetrical and justified its decision by referring to its earlier experience in designing circuits.
 - ✅CYC: Using common sense knowledge to overcome brittleness and knowledge acquisition bottlenecks (1985) [@lenatCycUsingCommon1985] collapsed:: true
 	- assumptions